projectcontour/contour/site/content/docs/main/config/access-logging.md

 #### Omitting Logs with Empty Values

-Contour now automatically omits empty fields in Envoy JSON access logs, enhancing clarity and delivering more concise and relevant log outputs by default.
+Contour automatically omits empty fields in Envoy JSON access logs, enhancing clarity and delivering more concise and relevant log outputs by default.

 #### Sample Configuration File